The MAGIC of Modernization

 Source: Dan Felder, How to Bake a Color Pie

-2. How do I stop
+2. How do I plan around my gameplan?

 1. What portion of your application stack are you looking to modernize?